-20. Appendix D. Main Terms and Concepts
+21. Appendix D. Main Terms and Concepts

 Administrative mode is a Dr.Web mode in which the user has an access to all the security components parameters and to the program settings.
-To switch to the administrative mode, click the lock ...
+To switch to the administrative mode, click the lock a.

-Anti-virus Network is a complex of computers with Dr.Web product installed (Anti-virus for Windows, Server Security Suite, or Dr.Web Security Space) that are connected to one local network.
+Anti-virus Network is a complex of computers with Dr.Web product installed (Anti-virus for Windows, Server Security Suite, or Dr.Web Desktop Security Suite) that are connected to one local network.